disneystreaming/neutrino/README.md

 And since the scope for the object `EventFilter[TestEvent]` is `SingletonScope` (singleton per driver and executor JVM), the same object would be reused if there is already one there.

-Since the implementation `DbUserWhiteListsEventFilter` is recreated with the graph per JVM, so all its dependencies even the `java.sql.Connection` can be injected, which will also be created per JVM according to the binding info defined in the module.
+Since the implementation `RedisUserWhiteListsEventFilter` is recreated with the graph per JVM, so all its dependencies even the `JedisCommands` can be injected, which will also be created per JVM according to the binding info defined in the module.

 **There is only one limitation** --- all the modules defining the dependency graph have to be serializable (the base class `SparkModule` has already implemented the `java.io.Serializable`), which is rather easy to handle.
-For the above example, the only thing that needs to be serialized is `DbConfig`.
+For the above example, the only thing that needs to be serialized is `RedisConfig`.

 ## Example: handle serialization with SerializableProvider[T]
 The auto-generated serializable proxy assumes the binding type (such as `EventFilter[TestEvent]` in the example above) is an interface (trait for scala) or inheritable class with default constructor.
 If it is not the case, like some final class or the one without parameterless constructor, the neutrino framework provides a way to get a serializable `SerializableProvider[T]` instance which contains the creation information of the target object, which can be passed across JVMs.